GabTheGreat25/Laravel-Pet-Care/README.md

 ### Laravel-Pet-Clinic 3rd Sem
-## Export The Database To [PhpMyAdmin](http://localhost/phpmyadmin/) By Downloading From This [Link](https://drive.google.com/drive/folders/1ApErDFturcb1tgqGDqO-LwDG51ApV2FW?usp=sharing)
+## Import The Database To [PhpMyAdmin](http://localhost/phpmyadmin/) By Downloading From This [Link](https://drive.google.com/drive/folders/1ApErDFturcb1tgqGDqO-LwDG51ApV2FW?usp=sharing)

 # HOW TO SETUP THIS PROJECT